tsadarsh/switter/index.md

 ```
 *The above part is unclear even to me.
 How does this POST data start chrome browser?
 It would be more intuitive if `./chromdriver` started the browser.
 Help needed!*

 Tip: Pipe the above script to jq.
-Neater output guarenteed.
+Neater output guaranteed.

 Note the **sessionId**.
 Assign it to a vaiable, say *sid*
 ```bash
 sid="<your sessionId>"
 ```

-## Navigating to websites and xpath
+## Navigating to websites and XPath
 curl communicates with the remote browser using endpoints specified by [W3C](https://w3c.github.io/webdriver/#endpoints).

 We can navigate to Twitter log-in page using `/session/{session id}/url` endpoint.